Irish Jewish Museum

-The Irish Jewish Museum (Músaem Giúdach na hÉireann) is a small museum located in the once highly Jewish populated area of Portobello, around the South Circular Road, Dublin, dedicated to the history of the Irish Jewish community.
+The Irish Jewish Museum (Músaem Giúdach na hÉireann) is a small museum located in the once highly Jewish-populated area of Portobello, around the South Circular Road, Dublin, dedicated to the history of the Irish Jewish community.
+It includes a former synagogue with ritual fittings.

 The museum was opened in June 1985 by Chaim Herzog who was then president of Israel and was born in Ireland.
-The museum is in a former Synagogue built in 1917 in two adjoining terraced houses on Walworth Road, off the South Circular Road.
+The museum is in a former synagogue built in 1917 in two adjoining terraced houses on Walworth Road, off the South Circular Road.
 The surrounding area, Portobello, was previously a Jewish area, however the large scale emigration that affected Ireland in the 1950s had a particularly strong effect on the Jewish population; during this period there was a migration to the suburbs and Dublin's main synagogue shifted to Terenure.
 The synagogue is preserved, there are artifacts on display, and the museum houses genealogical records.
+Plans for an expansion of the museum have been in progress since 2012.

+History and plans

+Establishment

+The museum was opened in June 1985 by Irish-born Chaim Herzog, then president of Israel.